La1xuan/La1xuan.github.io/projects.md

 ### Software Develop Assistance (Intern)
-#### ————at Industrial and Commercial Bank of China, Longyan, Fujian, China
+#### —at Industrial and Commercial Bank of China, Longyan, Fujian, China
 Jun - Sep 2021
 Work as a mentor's assistant, solving the technological questions arise by other employees from other departments, design and update the front-end interface that highlights the suspecious transactions, and help the clerks dealing with them.